Xilinx/Vitis_Libraries/database/docs/src/design_flows.rst

     export PLATFORM_REPO_PATHS=/opt/xilinx/platforms

-For ``csh`` users, please look for corresponding scripts with ``.csh`` suffix and adjust the variable setting command accordingly.
+For ``csh`` users, look for corresponding scripts with the ``.csh`` suffix, and adjust the variable setting command accordingly.

-Setting `PLATFORM_REPO_PATHS` to the installation folder of platform files can enable makefiles in this library to use `PLATFORM` variable as a pattern.
-Otherwise, full path to .xpfm file needs to be provided via `PLATFORM` variable.
+Setting `PLATFORM_REPO_PATHS` to the installation folder of platform files can enable makefiles in this library to use the `PLATFORM` variable as a pattern.
+Otherwise, the full path to .xpfm file needs to be provided via `PLATFORM` variable.

 HLS Cases Command Line Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~